yousfsboushra/bookandstay/README.md

 -   For simplicity, I've added the api input inside `input.json`, so instead of using Postman, you can call it directly from the browser.

+-   To use file reader, the files must be placed inside `src` folder to be accessible to the docker environment.

 ## How to run the code

 -   Extract the files